theislab/masterpraktikum_ssl_segmentation/README.md

 # Build PyTorch Model

 Code repository for the exercise.
+A simple niche classifier for scRNA-seq data.

 ## Requirements
 * scanpy